General Information & FAQ

 Rootstock Types (select depending on availability)

 The majority of our trees are currently available on Malus domestica rootstock.
-Not all rootstock types listed are currently available.
-You can filter for rootstock type at the righthand sidebar at the product page.
+Not all rootstock types listed below are currently available.
+You can filter for available rootstock type at the righthand sidebar at the product page.

 Malus domestica Standard sized seedling rootstock.
 This is what trees were historically grafted on.
 These will be large trees that will grow for a century or more due to their cold hardiness and drought tolerance.
 Plant 25 feet or more apart.